-Young athletes may not think dehydration will ever happen to them, but it can—and if it does, parents, coaches and athletes better know what to do about it.
+Young athletes may not think dehydration will ever happen to them, but it can!
+If it does, parents, coaches and athletes need to know what to do.
 Here are the key steps:

 - Weigh-in before and after competition

 - Keep track of how much fluid is consumed during a workout

 - Add the amount of weight lost after exercise with the amount of fluid consumed to know how much they should drink to stay hydrated.